Confirmation bias: Make-believe

+Optimal information acquisition

+Recent research in economics has challenged the traditional view of confirmation bias as purely a cognitive flaw.
+Under conditions where acquiring and processing information is costly, seeking confirmatory evidence can actually be an optimal strategy.
+Instead of pursuing contrarian or disconfirming evidence, it may be more efficient to focus on sources likely to align with one's existing beliefs, given the constraints on time and resources.

+Economist Weijie Zhong has developed a model demonstrating that individuals who must make decisions under time pressure, and who face costs for obtaining more information, will often prefer confirmatory signals.
+According to this model, when individuals believe strongly in a certain hypothesis, they optimally seek information that confirms it, allowing them to build confidence more efficiently.
+If the expected confirmatory signals are not received, their confidence in the initial hypothesis will gradually decline, leading to belief updating.
+This approach shows that seeking confirmation is not necessarily biased but may be a rational allocation of limited attention and resources.

 Real-world effects

 Social media

-In social media, confirmation bias is amplified by the use of filter bubbles, or "algorithmic editing", which displays to individuals only information they are likely to agree with, while excluding opposing views.
+In social media, confirmation bias is amplified by the use of filter bubbles and echo chambers (or "algorithmic editing"), which displays to individuals only information they are likely to agree with, while excluding opposing views.
 Some have argued that confirmation bias is the reason why society can never escape from filter bubbles, because individuals are psychologically hardwired to seek information that agrees with their preexisting values and beliefs.
 Others have further argued that the mixture of the two is degrading democracy—claiming that this "algorithmic editing" removes diverse viewpoints and information—and that unless filter bubble algorithms are removed, voters will be unable to make fully informed political decisions.

 The rise of social media has contributed greatly to the rapid spread of fake news, that is, false and misleading information that is presented as credible news from a seemingly reliable source.
 Confirmation bias (selecting or reinterpreting evidence to support one's beliefs) is one of three main hurdles cited as to why critical thinking goes astray in these circumstances.
 The other two are shortcut heuristics (when overwhelmed or short of time, people rely on simple rules such as group consensus or trusting an expert or role model) and social goals (social motivation or peer pressure can interfere with objective analysis of facts at hand).

 In combating the spread of fake news, social media sites have considered turning toward "digital nudging".
 This can currently be done in two different forms of nudging.
 This includes nudging of information and nudging of presentation.
 Nudging of information entails social media sites providing a disclaimer or label questioning or warning users of the validity of the source while nudging of presentation includes exposing users to new information which they may not have sought out but could introduce them to viewpoints that may combat their own confirmation biases.